 Glacier National Park is simply stunning!
 Its’ location in northeastern Montana does make it a remote national park, but in my opinion, it is probably the most beautiful.
 Glacier is known for its mountains, alpine lakes, and over 700 miles of hiking trails.
 If you and your family love to hike, then this is the park for you.
 I feel it is one of the best national parks to visit because of its’ pristine natural beauty and glacial blue lakes amidst mountains.

 There are trails of varying difficulty, yet almost all trails are at least 2 miles long.
 My favorite hike was the Trail of Cedars/Avalanche Lake (2.5 miles).
 This hike begins on a boardwalk among the tall cedar trees and then a path connects it to a trail leading to Avalanche Lake.
 This hike meanders through a rushing river, takes you through the forest, and then finishes in a clearing revealing a gorgeous green alpine lake.
 It was one of the most beautiful hikes I’ve ever done.
-The kids really enjoyed climbing over logs, crossing small streams and then picnicking at Avalanche Lake.
+The kids really enjoyed climbing over logs, crossing small streams, and then picnicking at Avalanche Lake.
 There are some sections with an incline, but this hike should be fine for most children.
+Check out our video of Avalanche Lake and Trail of the Cedars.

 Our second favorite hike, Aster Falls, was in a remote section of the park called Two Medicine.
 One of the main reasons we loved this hike was because there were so few people with us.
 We had grown accustomed to the throngs of summer crowds and were pleasantly surprised to be relatively alone throughout the hike.
 It was another short hike at about 2 miles and we saw beautiful wildflowers, a black bear in the distance, mountains, rivers, lakes, and green trees as far as the eye could see.
 This hike was very gentle and the kids enjoyed climbing around the rocks near the waterfall.